kubernetes-sigs/kind/site/content/docs/contributing/getting-started.md

 If you have an existing installation, check your version and make sure you have the latest Docker.

-To check if `docker` is has been installed:
+To check if `docker` has been installed:
 ```
 docker --version
 ```